ilharp/sign-android-release/README.md

 Although I post this as a fork of the origin [r0adkll/sign-android-release](https://github.com/r0adkll/sign-android-release), this is a brand new project.
-It's written in [Kotlin/JS](https://kotlinlang.org/docs/js-overview.html) so Android developers can also easily read source code and maintain it without learning JavaScript/TypeScript.
+It's written in [Kotlin/JS](https://kotlinlang.org/docs/js-overview.html) so Android developers can also easily read the source code and maintain it without having to learn JavaScript/TypeScript.

 Besides, please notice that the inputs and outputs listed below are also incompatible with the original project.
 I rearranged them to make them more consistent when forked.